Thodoris-P/api-aggregation/ApiAggregation/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio or your preferred IDE.
 3. Restore the NuGet packages.
-4. Make sure to API keys and JWT secret in the appsettings.
+4. Make sure to API keys and JWT secret in the appsettings.json file.
+   - I will provide those via email.
+In a real world scenario, you would use a secret manager (vaults or secure stores) or environment variables (Azure) to store sensitive information.
 5. Run the application

    5.1. using `dotnet run` or through your IDE.